zach-m/jonix/README.md

      });
 ```

-Following is an example of how to process ALL ONIX-3 source, with some non-standard logic.
+Next is an example of how to process ALL ONIX-3 sources, with some non-standard logic.
 In particular, the `authors`
 are extracted in a more elaborate way compared to `BaseProduct.contributors`, and the `frontCoverImageLink` which
-doesn't exist at all in `BaseProduct` is extracted as part of the processing.
+doesn't exist at all in `BaseProduct` is extracted here as well.

+> Pay careful attention to the usage of `.firstOrEmpty()` and `orElse()`, espeically in the extraction of `title`, `authors` and `frontCoverImageLink`.
+> They demostrate the Jonix fluent API, where if a certain element doesn't exist in the ONIX XML source (and certainly not its children elements),
+> we still apply the same logic as if it does (counting on `null` terminal values if it doesn't).
+This syntax eliminates the need for cumbersone `if-else`
+> blocks (testing for existence of elements), and leaves us with concise and clean expressions.

 ```java
 Jonix.source(new File("/path/to/all-onix3-folder"), "*.xml", false)